Child Custody Lawyer

 When parents of minor children decide that they no longer wish to remain romantically involved, questions of child support and child custody inevitably arise.
 Whether the romantic split is contentious or relatively amicable, each parent is likely to worry about how the transition will affect his or her child.
 Similarly, worries about becoming a newly single parent, navigating the costs of raising a child alone, and the legal side of the split tend to plague parents as well.

-For better and for worse, the costs associated with the legal side of determining child custody and child support are significantly determined by the parents themselves, as an attorney, like a child custody lawyer in Collin County, TX, from a law firm like Scroggins Law Group can explain..
+For better and for worse, the costs associated with the legal side of determining child custody and child support are significantly determined by the parents themselves, as an attorney, can explain.
 Parents who, through the use of mediation or attorney-led negotiation, can navigate their way to a compromise are likely to spend less on legal costs than those parents who choose to “battle it out in court.”
 There may be good reasons for a parent not to seek a compromise with his or her child’s other parent.
 But it is important to prepare for a costlier process if you will need to go to court in order to pursue your goals.

 Retaining the services of an experienced family law attorney committed to focusing his or her efforts on your goals will help you ensure that you are using your legal resources as efficiently as possible under the circumstances.
 Scheduling a consultation and asking about your attorney’s approach to billing and representation will clarify whether you are on the same page with any attorney you are interested in hiring for your child custody and/or support matter.